sgouda0412/simple_dbt_project/README.md

 # Create snapshots

-Let's do some testing, Insert some data into source customer table(in our case the new_customer data is appended into customers.csv), to demonstrate dbt snapshots.
+Let's do some development and testing, Insert some data into source customer table(in our case the new_customer data is appended into customers.csv), to demonstrate dbt snapshots.
 Since we are using duckdb and the base table is essentially data at [customer.csv](./raw_data/customer.csv) we have to append new data to this customer.csv file as shown below:

 ```bash
 # Remove header from ./raw_data/customers_new.csv